-- 3.24 Another key aspect of the reforms proposed by 'Planning for the future' relate to the design of new development and the government aspiration of creating 'beautiful and sustainable places'.
+- 3.25 Another key aspect of the reforms proposed by 'Planning for the future' relate to the design of new development and the government aspiration of creating 'beautiful and sustainable places'.
 The white paper states that following the publication in October 2019 of the National Design Guide this will be supplemented by a National Model Design Code which will be published in the autumn of 2020 setting out detailed parameters for development in different locations and a revised Manual for Streets thereafter.
-The government expects this national guidance to have a direct bearing on the design of new development. - 3.25 Alongside this government will expect design guides and codes to be prepared locally with community input to reflect the diverse character of places across the country.
+The government expects this national guidance to have a direct bearing on the design of new development. - 3.26 Alongside this government will expect design guides and codes to be prepared locally with community input to reflect the diverse character of places across the country.
 Part of this proposal is to ensure that any such guides and/or codes are prepared with effective input from the local community and consider evidence of what is popular and characteristic to the area.
 Only where this has been demonstrated will local design guides or codes be given weight in the planning system.
-The white paper envisages such guides and/or codes to be progressed in one of three ways: - By local planning authorities to supplement their local plans and add a visual element to the 'categories' which have been designated in the local plan; - Through the work of neighbourhood planning groups; and - By applicants when bringing forward proposals. - 3.26 The white paper also proposes a 'fast-track for beauty' approach which is designed to incentivise and accelerate high quality developments which reflect local character and preferences.
+The white paper envisages such guides and/or codes to be progressed in one of three ways:

+- By local planning authorities to supplement their local plans and add a visual element to the 'categories' which have been designated in the local plan; - Through the work of neighbourhood planning groups; and - By applicants when bringing forward proposals. - 3.27 The white paper also proposes a 'fast-track for beauty' approach which is designed to incentivise and accelerate high quality developments which reflect local character and preferences.
 This will be achieved in three ways: - Revised national policy will make clear that proposals which comply with local design codes and guides will have a greater certainty about their prospects of a swift approval; - Masterplans and design codes will be required as a condition of the local plan when designated 'growth areas'.
-These could be prepared alongside or subsequent to the local plan and will provide detail as to the expectations on development prior to this coming forward; and - Production of 'pattern books' for 'renewal areas' which will allow the pre-approval through changes to permitted development rights of popular and replicable design. - 3.27 The focus on design and the desire to 'build beautiful' within the white paper is to be welcomed.
+These could be prepared alongside or subsequent to the local plan and will provide detail as to the expectations on development prior to this coming forward; and - Production of 'pattern books' for 'renewal areas' which will allow the pre-approval through changes to permitted development rights of popular and replicable design. - 3.28 The focus on design and the desire to 'build beautiful' within the white paper is to be welcomed.
 However, as with many of the proposals there is an emphasis on determining what is considered to be good design at a national level through the use of the National Design Guide and forthcoming design code.
 It is noted however that this section of the white paper does then make further reference to the need for local planning authorities, working with their communities including neighbourhood planning groups, to define more localised design codes for their areas.
-This is to be welcomed.
+This is to be welcomed. - 3.29 The white paper proposals for better design include an aspiration to focus on delivering better energy efficiency in development.
+This is something the Council is supportive of and continue to seek to deliver increased energy efficiency through the policies within the adopted Local Plan.
+However, it is considered important to recognise that such issues should be locally determined rather than set at a national level.
+This will ensure the Council is able to consider its own energy efficiency standards, with links to viability, and seek to enshrine this in its policies.